-It is the Company's policy to revalue its investment properties by external independent valuer every three year.
-The investment properties were last valued by an independent valuation specialist on June 30, 2018 using an income approach.
-The Directors have reassessed the reasonableness of the fair value of the investment properties as at June 30, 2021.
+It is the Company's policy to fair value its investment properties by external independent valuer every three year.
+The investment properties were valued by an independent valuation specialist on June 13, 2022 using the DCF approach.

 The significant methods and assumptions used by valuers in estimating the fair value of investment property are set out in Note 3.